The 10 Essentials for Hiking and Backpacking

 - Commercial fire-starting material

-Adequate clothing and footwear
+Adequate Clothing and Footwear

 This is one of the most important items on the list, but I won’t go into detail here since the appropriate clothing and footwear depends on the weather and terrain.

-Carry 2,500 to 4,500 calories per person per day of lightweight, compact, and non-perishable food.
+Carry 2,500 to 4,500 calories per person per day of lightweight, compact, non-perishable food.
 Bring a little extra in case of emergency.